8.2 The Manager's Orders (Default Privileges)

 The most common mistake in Postgres security is misunderstanding the `FOR ROLE` clause.

-**Default privileges are tied to the CREATOR of the table, not the schema.** If the `postgres` superuser logs in and creates a table, the `cafe_waiter` will **not** get access!
+If the `postgres` superuser logs in and creates a table, the `cafe_waiter` will **not** get access!
 Why?
 Because the elephant checks his notebook and says: *"I only have a standing order to cut keys when the `cafe_manager` creates a table.
 Nobody told me what to do when `postgres` creates a table!"*

 ## Reading the Standing Orders